 One of the common versions of the Robin Hood tale states that he fought in the Third Crusades with King Richard I of England in the 1190s.
 He returned to England ahead of Richard I, only to find his own lands taken by the Sheriff of Nottingham, the people besieged by unfair taxes, and Prince John, the brother of King Richard I, attempting to usurp his crown.
 This is just one variation of his story, albeit a very popular one.

-The reverse side of the Medieval Legends Robin Hood Silver Round comes with a shared design element for the collection.
-Here, there is a table setting inside what may be a castle.
-There is a stained-glass window in the background with a variety of items set out on the table, such as a sword, a bow, two arrows, and even a chalice and an apple.
+The common reverse side of the Medieval Legends Robin Hood Silver Round comes with a table setting inside a stone castle.
+There is a stained-glass window in the background with the iconic relics of the six legendary figures in this series.
+This includes Robin Hood’s famous bow resting on the table.

 If you have any questions, JM Bullion would be happy to help.
 You can call us at 800-276-6508, chat with us live online, or email us directly.